 And along the way, you’ll be introduced to the exciting culinary flavors of traditional Uzbekistan cooking.

 The Heart and Soul of the Silk Road

 Uzbekistan is the heart and soul of the Silk Road.
-The Silk Road is known as a network of trade routes which connected regions of the ancient world in commerce.
+The Silk Road is known as a network of trade routes that connected regions of the ancient world in commerce.
 It was established during the Han Dynasty in China.

 Uzbekistan is a country renowned for its incredible mazes of exotic architecture and gorgeous decorative art.
-Alongside these picturesque views, Uzbekistan culture is one that is rooted in timeless tradition and a unique history.
+Alongside these picturesque views, Uzbekistan culture is one that is rooted in a timeless tradition and a unique history.

 This Uzbekistan food tour is offered as a package through the MIR Corporation, a leading company in pioneering travel to destinations at the crossroads of Europe and Asia.

 MIR, from the Russian word meaning both “peace” and “world,” provides intrepid travelers exotic journeys and unexpected adventures in some of the planet’s most under-explored and challenging places.